Skip to main content

 Key Deadlines for CY 2027 Star Ratings

-The Advance Notice notes the following key deadlines for MA plans to be aware of related to the 2027 Star Ratings:
+The Rate Announcement notes these key deadlines for MA plans to be aware of related to the 2027 Star Ratings:

 • May 18, 2026: Request a review of administrative data used for the Part D Patient Safety Star Ratings measures for the 2025 measurement year for the 2027 Star Ratings.